 In addition to the U.S. and foreign statutory rules for the taxation of foreign income of U.S. persons and U.S. income of foreign persons, bilateral income tax treaties limit the amount of income tax that may be imposed by one treaty partner on residents of the other treaty partner.
 Treaties also contain provisions governing the creditability of taxes imposed by the treaty country in which income was earned in computing the amount of tax owed to the other country by its residents with respect to such income.
 Treaties further provide procedures under which inconsistent positions taken by the treaty countries with respect to a single item of income or deduction may be mutually resolved by the two countries.

 The preferred tax treaty policies of the United States have been expressed from time to time in model treaties and agreements.
 The Organization for Economic Cooperation and Development (the “OECD”) also has published model tax treaties.
 In addition, the United Nations has published a model treaty for use between developed and developing countries.
-The Treasury Department, which together with the State Department is responsible for negotiating tax treaties.
-The OECD has published a model income tax treaty (“the OECD model”).
+The Treasury Department, together with the State Department, is responsible for negotiating tax treaties.
 The United Nations has also published a model income tax treaty (“the U.N. model”).

 Many U.S. income tax treaties currently in effect diverge in one or more respects from the U.S. model.
 These divergences may reflect the age of a particular treaty or the particular balance of interests between the United States and the treaty partner.
 Other countries’ preferred tax treaty policies may differ from those of the United States, depending on their internal tax laws and depending upon the balance of investment and trade flows between those countries and their potential treaty partners.
 For example, certain capital importing countries may be interested in imposing relatively high tax rates on interest, royalties, and personal property rents paid to residents of the other treaty country.
 Consequently, treaties with such countries may have higher withholding rates on dividends, interest, royalties, and personal property rents.
 As another example, the other country may demand other concessions in exchange for agreeing to requested U.S. terms.
 Countries that impose income tax on certain local business operations at a relatively low rate (or a zero rate) in order to attract manufacturing capital may seek to enter into “tax-sparing” treaties with capital exporting countries.
 In other words, the country may seek to enter into treaties under which the capital exporting country gives up its tax on the income of its residents derived from sources in the first country, regardless of the extent to which the first country has imposed tax with respect to that income.
 While other capital exporting countries have agreed to such treaties, the United States has rejected proposals by certain foreign countries to enter into such tax-sparing arrangements.